-- (3) Bulkheads or vertical seawalls may be allowed under the following circumstances: - (a) The lot was a residential lot of record as of April 1, 1982; and - (b) The lot fronts on a manmade canal created prior to April 1, 1982; and - (c) At least 75 percent of the canal lots of the subdivision or plat have permitted bulkheads or vertical seawalls that existed as of January 1, 2000; and - (d) The lot was undeveloped as of January 1, 2000. - (4) Shoreline hardening may be approved following extreme storm events that damage the estuarine shoreline.
-Where storm surge, wave action, freshwater runoff or some combination of impacts causes serious (significant) threat to life or property, the County Engineer may approve shoreline hardening, regardless of the presence of a shoreline protection zone identified on a site plan or a recorded Plat.
-The amount of shoreline hardening shall be based upon the best available data at the time, given consideration to environmental solutions, and the documented loss of shoreline. - (4) (5) In drafting the appropriate criteria and standards noted in Policy 8.1C.2(2) the above requirements must be met.
-In addition, the following factors, if applicable, shall be taken into consideration: - (a) Existing shoreline protection trends as established within the immediate area where the shoreline protection measure is proposed; - (b) Special problems and opportunities associated with existing manmade canals; - (c) Invasion and domination of the native shoreline vegetation by undesirable exotic vegetation, including Australian Pine, Melaleuca and Brazilian Pepper, and - (d) Unique water-dependent requirements of existing and proposed marine waterfront commercial uses. - (5) (6) Native indigenous vegetation shall be preserved within and adjacent to the estuary, including mangrove and upland vegetation, especially on slopes and bluffs.
+- (3) Bulkheads or vertical Building permits for seawalls or retaining walls may be allowed under the following circumstances: - (a) The lot was is a residential lot of record as of April 1, 1982; and - (b) The lot fronts on a manmade canal created prior to April 1, 1982; and - (c) At least 75 percent of the canal lots of the subdivision or plat have permitted bulkheads or vertical seawalls that existed as of January 1, 2000; and - (d) The lot was undeveloped as of January 1, 2000. - (4) Shoreline hardening may be approved following extreme storm events that damage the estuarine shoreline.
+Where storm surge, wave action, tidal inundation, freshwater runoff, or some combination of impacts cause serious (significant) threat to life or property, the County Engineer may approve shoreline hardening, regardless of the presence of a shoreline protection zone or preservation area identified on a site plan or a recorded plat.
+A review for shoreline hardening shall be based upon the best available data at the time and gives consideration to environmental solutions, future tidal inundation, and any documented loss of shoreline. - (45) In drafting the appropriate criteria and standards noted in Policy 8.1C.2(2) the above requirements must be met.
+In addition, the following factors, if applicable, shall be taken into consideration: - (a) Existing shoreline protection trends as established within the immediate area where the shoreline protection measure is proposed; - (b) Special problems and opportunities associated with existing manmade canals; - (c) Invasion and domination of the native shoreline vegetation by undesirable exotic vegetation, including Australian Pine, Melaleuca and Brazilian Pepper, and - (d) Unique water-dependent requirements of existing and proposed marine waterfront commercial uses. - (e) There is a demonstrated tidal inundation or related impact of sea level rise that is a threat to life or public or private property, infrastructure or assets or that the shoreline protection measure is contemplated to be in service for a significant period of time and should be designed to take into consideration projected tidal inundation or sea level rise impacts. - (56) Native indigenous vegetation shall be preserved within and adjacent to the estuary, including mangrove and upland vegetation, especially on slopes and bluffs.
 Such vegetation contributes to marine productivity and water quality; offers protection from erosion and flooding; and contributes to the natural soil building process.
-Vegetative and landscaping requirements should emphasize the importance of planting indigenous coastal vegetation to minimize irrigation. - (6) (7) All new development requiring submission of plats or site plans shall include sufficient preservation area to protect natural banks and prevent the necessity for future shoreline hardening.
+Vegetative and landscaping requirements should emphasize the importance of planting indigenous coastal vegetation to minimize irrigation. - (67) All new development requiring submission of plats or site plans shall include sufficient preservation area to protect natural banks and prevent the necessity for future shoreline hardening.
 Where banks have been previously cleared or filled and are not sufficiently stabilized, they shall be resloped (if necessary) and revegetated with appropriate native vegetation.
-Living shorelines (which can include upland and submerged vegetation along with oyster recruitment material) have been shown to aid shoreline stabilization, enhance environmental function, and are responsive to sea level rise.
-The efficacy of living shorelines as an aid to shoreline stabilization should be evaluated.
+Living shorelines and natural and nature-based features (which can include upland and submerged vegetation along with breakwaters and/or oyster recruitment material) have been shown to aid shoreline stabilization and protection, enhance environmental function, and are responsive tomitigate the impacts of tidal inundation and sea level rise.
+The efficacy of living shorelines.